haowenhoward/object-oriented-programming-notes/notes.md

 ```

 here the ```example``` attribute is being encapsulated, and cannot be directly accessed by the user, though is still accessable using the ```get_example()``` method.

+To create two methods of the same name but different parameters in the same class is called **overloading**.
+To create two methods of the same name but one in the parent class and one in the child class is called **overriding**.
+To create multiple methods of the same name in different classes that don't have inheritance, is called **polymorphism**.
+Note that there is not overloading in python 3.
+Overriding and polymorphism are both achieved by defining functions of the same name.

+example: